RamenDR/ramen/docs/design/proposals/VRG-Reconciliation.md

     - When a VRG is deleted as Primary, it should mean the PVCs protected are no longer required.
-Deleting a VR when marked primary would also garbage collect the storage volume, hence this state may serve as the decision point to delete the backed up PV metadata
+Deleting a VR when marked primary would also garbage collect the storage volume, hence this state may serve as the decision point to delete the backed up PV cluster data
 1. How/when do we make the VRG restore from the S3 store if desired, when created?
     - This would be in lieu of the OCM hub taking restore actions, in a